 - Consultation will be offered by MASH Social worker/ Early help team and their professional partners for all professionals seeking advice about children who they are concerned about - To undertake a consultation professionals should telephone the MASH/ Early Help team on 0208 314 6660.
-Professionals have the option to speak with their own service colleagues co-located in the MASH; who in turn will always be able to seek advice and guidance from social workers - When concerns are raised about a child(ren) the MASH/ Early Help hub will record the consultation as a contact on the EHM database checking the child's details to ensure appropriate identification.
+Professionals have the option to speak with their own service colleagues co-located in the MASH; who in turn will always be able to seek advice and guidance from social workers - When concerns are raised about a child (ren) the MASH/ Early Help hub will record the consultation as a contact on the EHM database checking the child's details to ensure appropriate identification.
 An analysis of need, harm and risk issues will be carried out to provide early action, diversion or intervention to the child and his/ her family.
 Consent on these cases will always be recorded and considered - Where professionals simply seek advice and or guidance on hypothetical cases they feel stuck with, the MASH or Early help staff members who provides the consultation will send an email as a follow up action and with the advice recorded.
 It is expected that the contacting professional follow the record keeping and information guidelines for their own agency, to record they have held a consultation.
-With hypothetical queries the MASH/ Early Help team will not contact the family but do expect professionals to discuss any concerns they have with the individuals who have parental responsibility for the child - Professionals and their agencies are not obliged to follow the advice offered, however staff within the MASH/ Early Help team will escalate concerns in line with the London Safeguarding Children Procedures where they feel safeguarding activity is required and advice is not followed - If following consultation more information becomes known or the situation changes, a professional can seek further clarity by calling the consultation line at any time. - Alternatively, if they feel that the response they have received does not meet the needs of the child/family or leaves a child at risk of harm, they can still make a referral in the usual way or escalate their concerns through their organisation's safeguarding process.
+With hypothetical queries the MASH/ Early Help team will not contact the family but do expect professionals to discuss any concerns they have with the individuals who have parental responsibility for the child

+- Professionals and their agencies are not obliged to follow the advice offered, however staff within the MASH/ Early Help team will escalate concerns in line with the London Safeguarding Children Procedures where they feel safeguarding activity is required and advice is not followed - If following consultation more information becomes known or the situation changes, a professional can seek further clarity by calling the consultation line at any time. - Alternatively, if they feel that the response they have received does not meet the needs of the child/family or leaves a child at risk of harm, they can still make a referral in the usual way or escalate their concerns through their organisation's safeguarding process.

-Using the Local Children Safeguarding Partnership (LSCP) Thresholds for Intervention guidance when making a judgement and assessment of the child and their family.
+Using the Local Children Safeguarding Partnership (LSCP) Thresholds for Intervention guidance

+The Lewisham Safeguarding Children Partnership (LSCP) has developed a document following consultation with partners in October, for professionals to determine the levels of need when making a judgement and assessment of the child and their family.
 This document provides advice and guidance regarding the level of support and intervention children and their families may require.